Last Updated: September 5th 2019

 The FFAD7033R1 does more things better than any other dehumidifier we tested.
 It earns our highest recommendation as the best dehumidifier on the market today.

 Note that 50 and 30 pint versions of this particular model are also available for purchase.
 Both units are identical to the 70 pint version except for capacity and size.
-They have exactly the same control panel, the same exhaust location, the same build quality, etc. Of course, we do not recommend those versions over the 70 pint unit, but should you be set on purchasing a smaller capacity unit you can be confident that they provide similar noise output, exactly the same build quality, and most other benefits just the same as the 70 pint unit but at a smaller capacity.
+They have exactly the same control panel, the same exhaust location, the same build quality, etc. Of course, for the reasons we discussed earlier, we do not recommend those smaller capacity versions over the 70 pint unit, but should you be set on purchasing a smaller capacity unit you can be confident that they provide similar noise output, exactly the same build quality, and most other benefits just the same as the 70 pint unit but at a smaller capacity.

 The Frigidaire FFAD7033R1 is by far the best dehumidifier we’ve tested so far but it’s price and availability is often such that it may be out of reach for some consumers.
 A more budget-friendly alternative is the Keystone KSTAD70B.
 Here are the reasons why the KSTAD70B is a great second option.